 CDEF vs VDEF

-For more information on the RPN type notation, refer to the official RRD documentation.
+For more information on RPN-type notation, refer to the official RRD documentation.

 Go to the Monitoring > Performances > Virtual Metrics menu

 - The Metric name field defines the name of the metric.

 - The Host/Service Data Source list can be used to define the service from which to work on the metrics.

 - The DEF Type field defines the type of data set used to calculate the virtual curve.

 - The RPN (Reverse Polish Notation) Function field defines the formula to be used to calculate the virtual metric.

 It is not possible to add together the metrics of different services.
 However, it is possible to add virtual metrics for the calculation of a new metric.